Pushdy/react-native-pushdy/README.md

 Initialization flow:
 - PushdySDK (native ios/android sdk) connect to FCM / APNS and get the push token
-- RNPushdy (react-native-pushdy) register some needed event listeners to handle events sent by PushdySDK to JS
+- RNPushdy (react-native-pushdy) register some needed event listeners, so that Pushdy can handles the events sented by PushdySDK to JS

 ```